Facts and Figures: Peace and Security

 Justice and security:

-- Female voters are four times as likely as men to be targeted for intimidation in elections in fragile and transitional States.
+- According to data collected between 2006 and 2010, female voters are four times as likely as men to be targeted for intimidation in elections in fragile and transitional states .

-- 27 countries retain legal provisions preventing mothers from conferring their nationality to children on an equal basis as fathers, which can lead to children being stateless .
+- Twenty-seven countries have legal provisions that prevent mothers from conferring their nationality to children on an equal basis as fathers, which can lead to children being stateless .

-- 40 per cent of convictions of individuals at the International Criminal Tribunal for the former Yugoslavia include sexual violence charges .
+- Forty per cent of convictions of individuals at the International Criminal Tribunal for the former Yugoslavia include sexual violence charges .

-- Reports from the Democratic Republic of the Congo on the extent of conflict-related sexual violence range from 18 per cent to 40 per cent among women and girls and between 4 and 24 per cent among men and boys .
+- Reports from the Democratic Republic of the Congo on the extent of conflict-related sexual violence range from 18 per cent to 40 per cent among women and girls and between four and 24 per cent among men and boys .

 - Before the 1994 genocide in Rwanda, the average age for marriage for a girl was between 20 and 25 years.
-In the refugee camps during and after the genocide, the mean age for marriage was 15 years .
+In the refugee camps during and after the genocide, the average age for marriage was 15 years .

 Peacebuilding and recovery: